Canal Street (Runcorn): Rugby league returns in ground share

 Huyton Rugby League Club moved to Canal Street under a ground sharing agreement with the football club from 1984–85 to 1989–90, changing their name to Runcorn Highfield RLFC.

-Tragedy
+Decline

 The football club had mixed success on the field, but in later years had problems with the ground, which by the 1990s was in need of major works.
 Disaster struck three times off the field during the 1993–94 season.

 A first round FA Cup tie against Hull City, attracted a larger crowd than expected.
-The away supporters gathered in a central position and although the ground attendants tried to split them they resisted.
-The result was that in order to get a better view of a goalmouth incident and Hull's first goal the crowd surged forward and the perimeter wall collapsed.
-Forty to fifty spectators were trapped and four spectators and a police constable were injured.
-The match was abandoned and replayed the following week at another local ground.
+A terrace wall collapsed following a Hull goal causing minor injuries to spectators.

 Later in the season, the roof blew off a stand in high winds, and the main stand was gutted by fire.

 With the club's precarious financial position, and the cost of rebuilding their Canal Street home, Runcorn suffered on the pitch, resulting in relegation, which was to be the start of a downhill spiral.